iwor/iwor2018/_posts/2016-08-09-keynotes-announced.md

 software product lines, graphical user interfaces, and self-adaptive software.
 She regularly utilizes search based software engineering techniques in her research and teaches a graduate course on this topic.
 She has been a program committee member of many highly regarded software engineering conferences such as ICSE, FSE, ASE, ISSTA and ICST.
-She was the program co-chair of SSBSE in 2011, the GECCO SBSE track in 2010 and ISSRE in 2013.
+She was the program co-chair of IWOR in 2011, the GECCO SBSE track in 2010 and ISSRE in 2013.
 She was the general chair of ASE in 2015.

 ---